Where Does My Model Underperform? A Human Evaluation of Slice Discovery Algorithms: Discussion

 \paragraph{Prioritizing hypothesis correctness} Our study shows that slices that appear to be coherent can mislead users to develop incorrect beliefs about where their model underperforms.
 Thus, we urge researchers to prioritize developing tools that help users form \emph{correct} hypotheses.
 One problem we identified is that existing slice discovery tools are incentivised to output high-error samples that may not capture the full diversity of images that belong to each group.
 Future work could study how to output slices that contain a more representative sample of each group.

 \paragraph{Towards real-time hypothesis validation} Another promising direction is to develop tools that allow users to validate their own hypotheses in real time.
-Such tools would enable users to iteratively refine their hypotheses (i.e. explore multiple possible errors that could correspond to a slice), and serve as a sanity check before investing in expensive downstream actions based on false beliefs.
-In their recent literature review, \citet{cabrera2022what} identified the lack of existing tools to support hypothesis validation as a ``significant gap''.
+Such tools would enable users to iteratively refine their hypotheses (\ie{} explore multiple possible errors that could correspond to a slice), and serve as a sanity check before investing in expensive downstream actions based on false beliefs.
 Most existing workflows to help users collect evidence to validate their hypotheses often prioritize retrieving examples that are most \emph{similar} to those that support the users' hypothesis \citep{cabrera2022what, gao2022adaptive, suresh2023kaleidoscope}.
-In contrast, we believe a promising direction is to prioritize retrieving \emph{counter-evidence}: examples that contradict the users' hypothesis.
-We believe that counter-evidence can help combat stakeholders' potential confirmation bias and help them more quickly iterate on their hypotheses.
+In contrast, one potentially promising direction is to prioritize retrieving ``counter-evidence'': examples that contradict the users' hypothesis.
+We hypothesize that counter-evidence may help combat stakeholders' potential confirmation bias and help them more quickly iterate on their hypotheses.

 \paragraph{Interactive workflows for slice discovery} We encourage researchers to re-imagine where and how automation can help users discover underperforming groups.
 Our finding that different users construct inconsistent descriptions of the same group of datapoints calls into question the workflow put forward in past work.
 Existing slice discovery tools are meant to be run once, and then a stakeholder must make sense of the groups of datapoints they output.
 One could imagine more bespoke and interactive workflows that better utilize stakeholder's domain knowledge to define coherent subsets of data, or leverage automation to help stakeholders refine their hypotheses.
-As one example, a stakeholder could guide a clustering algorithm using their contextual understanding of semantic similarity \citep{rajani2022seal, cabrera2023zeno, suresh2023kaleidoscope} rather than simply looking at the output clusters.
-More broadly, how can we design algorithmic tools as an aid for the \emph{human task} of hypothesis formation?
+As one example, a stakeholder could guide a clustering algorithm using their contextual understanding of semantic similarity \citep{rajani2022seal, cabrera2023zeno} rather than simply looking at the output clusters.